FFXIVPocketGuide/FFXIVPocketGuide/temp_guides/alexander_the_fist_of_the_father_temp.md

             - alert: "This phase will begin around the 90 second mark."
             - alert: "A second boss will enter the arena and must be <strong>TANKED AWAY</strong> from the first boss - if they are too close together, they will buff each others' attack."
             - alert: "It is important to DPS these bosses equally - when one is killed, the second will wipe the raid if not killed fast enough."
-            - alert: "Kill adds below the laser beam bomb indicators to mitigate their damage."
+            - alert: "Kill adds below the bomb indicators to mitigate their damage."
           mechanics:
             - title: "3000-Onze Missile & Emergency Deployment"
               tags: